 Use Sun Protection

-If your ears, or portions of the scalp are exposed due to short or thinning hair, remember to apply sunscreen to these areas as well.
-Make sure to use sunscreen on overcast days.
-The ultraviolet rays can be as damaging to your skin on cloudy, hazy days as they are on sunny days.
-Use a sunscreen while at lower latitudes or high altitudes.
-The sun is stronger near the equator and at high elevations, where the sun’s rays strike the earth most directly.
+If your ears, or portions of the scalp, are exposed due to short or thinning hair, remember to apply sunscreen to these areas as well.
+Make sure to use sunscreen on overcast days as well, as ultraviolet rays can be just as damaging to your skin on cloudy, hazy days as they are on sunny days.
+You should use sunscreen while you are at low altitudes, near the equator, and especially at high altitudes, as the sun is stronger because the sun’s rays are hitting the earth most directly.
 Protect your lips with lipstick or a lip balm containing sunscreen.
-Wear protective clothing, including a long-sleeved shirt, wide-brimmed hat and ultraviolet blocking sunglasses.
+Wear protective clothing, including a long-sleeved shirt, wide-brimmed hat, and ultraviolet blocking sunglasses.
 Avoid use of the UV beds at tanning salons.
-If you need a little “color,” use a sunless tanning lotion or get a spray tan.
+If you need a little “color”, use a sunless tanning lotion or get a spray tan.